axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-24-google-goes-radical.markdown

 ---

 <div style="display:none;">
- <p></p>
+ <p>Imagine that Google had been a <span class="_paradigm">RADICAL</span> company all along!</p>
 </div>

 <h1>AdSense Gusher</h1>
  <p>Paul Bucheit started Gmail at Google in 2001.
 Later he started AdSense to generate income for Gmail.
-Before he left in 2006, Buchit coined the “do no evil” moniker.</p>
+Before he left in 2006, Buchit coined the &ldquo;do no evil&rdquo; tag.</p>
  <p>AdSense grew into a gushing well of riches as Google made it into the dominant player in the Ad market.
 And, in 2004, Google went public.</p>
  <p>What if at that point Google had been a <span class="_paradigm">RADICAL</span> company, with no hierarchy, no bosses, and no employees?
 What would Google do with only collaborators dedicated to decentralization, transparency, meaning, and belonging?
 What would they  do with their prosperous future?</p>